Areas of Application

 Fig: Run-in cycle diagram

-For grease lubrication, a run-in cycle should be performed during commissioning to distribute the grease in the bearing.
-Only after complete distribution can the bearing achieve full functionality.
+For grease lubrication, a run-in cycle should be performed during commissioning in order to distribute the grease within the bearing.
+Only after complete distribution can the bearing reach full functionality.

 Warning

-Incorrectly performed run-in cycle may result in high friction torque, causing bearing overheating.
+An incorrectly performed run-in cycle can result in high friction torque, causing the bearing to overheat.

 For slowly running swivel axes, no run-in cycle is required.